Working with AWS App Runner

 service link github

 4. Next, we move on to the Deployment settings.
 Here, we have two options: Manual and Automatic.
-With Manual, you start each deployment using the App Runner console or AWS CLI.
+You start each deployment with Manual using the App Runner console or AWS CLI.
 With Automatic, every push to your main branch deploys a new version.
-We chose ‘Automatic’.
+We chose ‘Automatic.’
 Now, click Next.

 deployment settings